 Tesla Cybertruck Replica with Big-Block V-8 Selling on eBay

 Tesla revealed its outrageous stainless-steel, bulletproof electric Cybertruck in November.
 Many auto fans thought it was hideous, but its giant dimensions and apocalyptic vibe also earned an immediate following.
-That includes a Florida car-builder who is now offering this half-done replica—ready to hand off to another Cyberpunk hot-rodder.
+That includes a Florida car-builder who recently offered this half-done replica—ready to hand off to another Cyberpunk hot-rodder.

 Power is not from the expected battery-electric powertrain, but a 454 V-8 equipped with Flowmaster headers and hooked up to a Turbo 400 transmission.
 The vehicle sits on an old-school 1988 Chevy Silverado 3500 Dually frame.
 The faux-Cybertruck has a clean Florida title and is being sold “as-is.”